On this page:

 Recycled for agricultural uses

-Agricultural uses include irrigation, forestry and livestock.
-This excludes discharge for irrigation or release to land where there is no customer, community group or similar entity using products generated by irrigation
+Agricultural uses, including irrigation, forestry and livestock.
+This excludes discharge for irrigation or release to land where there is no customer, community group or similar entity using products generated by irrigation.

 Recycled for beneficial allocation